-Since the tongue-in-cheek style recommended by Will Rogers is not really possible, we are left with 2 basic approaches - technical and fundamental.
+Since the tongue-in-cheek investing style recommended by Will Rogers is not really possible, we are left with 3 basic approaches:

 Fundamental analysis relies on the financial data supplied by the company.
 Perhaps because it considers the financial merit of the company rather than price action, fundamental analysis is usually associated with investing.

 The breakdown is driven by the fundamental criteria used to identify value, growth and income.

 In The Little Book of Value Investing, Christopher Brown likens value investing to buying things on sale "Buy Stocks like Steaks ...
 On Sale".
 Note the implicit quality of "steaks".
 As long as the quality of what you buy is good, you buy it for as little as possible.

 Warren Buffet, maybe the worlds most famous value investor, puts it this way "buy a good company at a fair price, not a fair company at a good price".

 The core idea is to buy growing companies with the expectation that as the company grows, the price of the stock will grow.
 And you will make money.

 And there are lots of fundamental criteria to measure growth - just like there are lots of fundamental criteria to measure value.

 This mix of value and growth investing searches for companies exhibiting growth while at the same time being fairly priced.